-Another pressing need is the shortage of affordable rental units for larger families.
-According to the 2021-2029 Housing Element, while there are approximately 3,600 large-family households in Burbank, only about 2,500 rental units have three or more bedrooms, leading to overcrowding where multiple families may be forced to share inadequate space (2021-2029 Housing Element) To address this gap, the Burbank Housing Corporation prioritizes the inclusion of larger three-bedroom units in affordable housing developments.
+Another need is the shortage of affordable rental units for larger families.
+According to the 2021-2029 Housing Element, while there are approximately 3,600 large-family households in Burbank, only about 2,500 rental units have three or more bedrooms, leading to overcrowding where multiple families may be forced to share inadequate space (2021-2029 Housing Element, p.
+1-23) To address this gap, the Burbank Housing Corporation prioritizes the inclusion of larger three-bedroom units in affordable housing developments.

-In response to the persistent risk of displacement and homelessness among voucher holders, Burbank has expanded rental assistance and emergency housing programs, including the Lifting People Up initiative, which provides short-term financial support, eviction prevention services, and employment counseling (2021-2029 Housing Element).
+In response to the persistent risk of displacement and homelessness among voucher holders, Burbank has expanded rental assistance and emergency housing programs, including the Lifting People Up initiative, which provides short-term financial support, eviction prevention services, and employment counseling.
 However, despite these efforts, demand for assistance for special purpose vouchers continues to outpace available resources.
-To expand access to higher-resource neighborhoods and increase voucher utilization rates, the City has introduced landlord incentive programs targeted at special purpose voucher holders.
-Additionally, Burbank has expanded rental subsidies for seniors and persons with disabilities to enhance housing stability among its most vulnerable residents (2021-2029 Housing Element).
+To expand access to higher-resource neighborhoods and increase voucher utilization rates, the City has introduced landlord incentive programs targeted at special purpose voucher holders (2021-2029 Housing Element, p.
+1-22).